Is there a permanent residency light at the end of the TPS tunnel?

 Over 300,000 TPS holders share your concerns.

-Well, there are options – eight options – which enable you to make the transition from TPS holder to permanent resident.
+Well, there are options – eight potential options – which might enable you to make the transition from TPS holder to permanent resident.

 None of the pathways are simple or easy.